 1. Look for The Vegan Trademark

 Speaking of making shopping simpler, the Vegan Trademark is a product labelling scheme set up by The Vegan Society.
 Since 1990, its trusted sunflower mark is a sign that the product has been through our rigorous checking process by our team of experts to ensure they meet our standards.
-This means we work closely with the brand, as well as their suppliers, to ensure that all ingredients and manufacturing processes contain no animal ingredients, no animal testing and that cross-contamination is as minimal as it can be.
+This means we work closely with the brand, as well as their suppliers, to ensure that all ingredients and manufacturing processes contain no animal ingredients, no animal testing (at the initiative of the company or on its behalf, or by parties over whom the company has effective control), and that cross-contamination is as minimal as it can be.

 If you’ve found yourself spending a lot of extra time checking ingredients labels on your favourite products to see if they’re vegan, you can rest assured that if you spot the Vegan Trademark on their packaging, we’ve done the hard work for you.
 With over 65,000 products registered and counting, sticking with a vegan lifestyle after Veganuary has never been easier.